<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=349935452247528&amp;ev=PageView&amp;noscript=1">

 Here are the top seven things even your best employees hate and how you can fix them.

-1. Employees Hate Being Micromanaged.
+1. Employees Hate Being Micromanaged

 2. Employees Hate Being Overworked.

 Lack of work-life balance often leads to employee burnout, a top cause of job resignations.
-Millennials and Gen Zees in particular value leisure and personal time above just about anything else.
+When employees are consistently overworked without adequate downtime, they not only risk their physical health but also their mental and emotional well-being.
+This constant state of stress can lead to decreased productivity, diminished creativity, and ultimately, a decline in overall performance.
+Millennials and Gen Z in particular value leisure and personal time above just about anything else.
 They are less interested in climbing the corporate ladder than they are carving out happiness in the present moment.
-Foster a culture of work-life balance in your business by allowing work flexibility and remote options.
-Consider implementing wellness programs and stress management workshops.

 3. Employees Hate Being Undercompensated.

-4. Employees Hate a Toxic Work Environment.
+4. Employees Hate a Toxic Work Environment

-5. Employees Hate Not Having Opportunities for Growth.
+5. Employees Hate Not Having Opportunities for Growth

+The Alternative Board offers more than just peer-to-peer coaching.
+Our selection of business services includes StratPro, a strategic way to align your leadership team and create a ripple throughout your entire organization.
 By opening yourself up as a business owner to the mindset, preferences and needs of your employees, you position your organization as in touch, responsive and enriching.
 And nobody hates working for a company like that.

 DOWNLOAD